mgmco/heroku-buildpack-nginx/README.md

 This buildpack will work out-of-the-box with nginx.
 It installs nginx, add authentication and some other cool stuff.
 Inspired by and copied from [tonycoco/heroku-buildpack-ember-cli](https://github.com/tonycoco/heroku-buildpack-ember-cli).

 By default it will serve the website from the `html` directory.
-You can easily overwrite that in the custom nginx config file.
+You can easily overwrite that in the custom nginx config file or with the heroku config variables.

 ## Usage